Affiliate Disclosure

 The link I use will have a tracking code specific to me.
 That way, the company knows to pay me a commission if you buy a product after clicking on my link.

-So if you don’t want me to earn a commission, you can just type the company’s name into a search engine and find the product yourself.
+If you don’t want me to earn a commission, you can type the company’s name into a search engine and find the product yourself.
 Or type the company’s website address into your browser at the top of the screen, and then search for the product.

-Obviously, I’ll always be grateful to readers who use my links, but understand if you’d prefer to remove the affiliate part.
+Obviously, I’ll always be grateful to readers who use my links, but understand if you’d rather not.

 Some companies have their own affiliate management program built into their website; others use third party websites like Shareasale, Impact Radius, or Parternize.
 That explains why sometimes you might click on a link and see an intermediary website address very briefly before landing on the company’s website.